golanlevin/60-212/lectures/moire/README.md

 ---

-## Assignment
+## A Typical Assignment

+***This isn't your specific assignment***, *but it's an example of the rough outline of what a Moiré assignment might look like.
+Check the Assignment page to verify your actual list of requirements.*

-Using iteration, generate a set of parallel lines or curves, spaced at narrow intervals.
+> Using iteration, generate a set of parallel lines or curves, spaced at narrow intervals.
 Onto this, overlap another set of lines, differing by a small rotation and/or translation, to create a subtle Moiré pattern.
 I strongly recommend keeping your composition *simple* and allowing the interference patterns to do the work for you.
+>

-To achieve the rotation, I recommend that you use the p5.js `rotate()` function.
+> To achieve the rotation, I recommend that you use the p5.js `rotate()` function.
 (Here's a [Coding Train tutorial on rotation](https://www.youtube.com/watch?v=o9sgjuh-CBM), if it's helpful, and a [tutorial about rotate() by Xin Xin](https://www.youtube.com/watch?v=maTfm84mLbo).)
 If you're feeling more advanced, consider creating sets of near-parallel polylines that are subtly perturbed by Perlin noise, as described in [this tutorial](https://www.patreon.com/posts/exploring-moire-61867805) by Maks Surguy.
+>

-Place some dimensions of variability (such as the line separation, line weight, position, and/or rotation angle) under time-based or interactive control.
+> Place some dimensions of variability (such as the line separation, line weight, position, and/or rotation angle) under time-based or interactive control.
+>

-Present your composition in a fullscreen canvas (use `createCanvas(windowWidth, windowHeight)` or the [`fullscreen()`](https://p5js.org/reference/#/p5/fullscreen) command).
+> Present your composition in a fullscreen canvas (use `createCanvas(windowWidth, windowHeight)` or the [`fullscreen()`](https://p5js.org/reference/#/p5/fullscreen) command).
 You may use any colors you prefer.

 <table>
 <tr>